ibexa/documentation-developer/docs/guide/content_rendering/assets.md

 # Assets

+Assets enable you to add CSS, JS, image or other files to your project, to style and customize its look and behavior.

 ## Asset files

-To add assets to the front site, provide asset files (such as CSS or JS files) in the `assets` folder, for example under `assets/css` and `assets/js`.
+To add assets to the project, provide asset files (such as CSS or JS files) in the `assets` folder, for example under `assets/css` and `assets/js`.

 ## Configure assets